AusClimateService/npcp/reports/phase1/phase1_report.md

   It could be that we'd see different results with more complex metrics.
   For instance, [Vogel et al 2023](https://doi.org/10.1016/j.jhydrol.2023.129693) find MRNBC to be superior after bias corrected inputs for multiple variables are passed through a hydrological model.
+- We looked at the link between temperature and rainfall by calculating the cross correlation between the monthly mean anomaly timeseries of precipitation and daily maximum temperature.
+  The GCMs did a reasonable job, biases were slightly reduced by dynamical downscaling, bias corrected and QDC, but the improvement was small/subtle.

 What we did with this information:
 - We bias corrected the entire CORDEX-CMIP6 archive (for selected variables)